 - When the “Application for Examination by Proctor” is received after the stated deadline (See “Student Responsibility”, item 4), students will pay a $40 late fee in addition to the $10 proctoring fee.

-- Requests for proctors tendered by students using the “Application for Examination by Proctor” for the Hattiesburg campus or non-Southern Miss site will be processed by the Proctor & Training Specialist located within The Learning Enhancement Center.
+- Requests for proctors tendered by students using the “Application for Examination by Proctor” for the Hattiesburg campus or non-Southern Miss site will be processed by the Proctor & Training Specialist located within The Office of Online Learning.
 Requests for proctors tendered by students using the “Application for Examination by Proctor” for the Gulf Coast Campus will be processed by the proctoring specialist located on the Gulf Coast.